College Application Deadline: Why You Should Consider Applying Early

 Get Ahead on Financial Aid

-Knowing your child’s college plans early also allows you to plan for what’s ahead financially.
+Knowing your student’s college plans early also allows you to plan for what’s ahead financially.

 Put Your Best Foot Forward

 When applicants meet the early action college application deadline, it gives them a jump on their competition.
-Before the other 99 percent of student applications flood in, your child’s application has already been pored over and highlighted.
+Before the other 99 percent of student applications flood in, their application has already been pored over and highlighted.

 But remember, applying early isn’t a superpower: stellar preparation is key.